Health and Safety Job in Nigeria; Starting and growing a career in HSE.

 - Ability to demonstrate genuine concern for others.

-- Ability to respect your team and
+- Respect for your team and

-- Ability to reward good behaviour.
+- Having an ability to reward good behaviour.

 - Good planner